codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 1. First ideas for the fCC7.0 CSS project I'm working on ("Learn CSS by Building a Picasso Painting" and the painting will be "Angry bull in the sunset" :wink:)
 1. fCC RWD certification Technical Documentation project: finish the structure and all technical challenges and move on to adding the content
-1. Structure of my next Medium article on JS algorythms
+1. Structure of my next Medium article on JS algorithms

 ---